project-robius/robrix/README.md

 Robrix is a Matrix chat client written in Rust to demonstrate the functionality of the Robius, a framework for multi-platform application development in Rust.

 > ⚠️ Robrix is just getting started and is not yet fully functional.
+>
+> It is currently based on the [Makepad WeChat example](https://github.com/project-robius/makepad_wechat); only the first "Rooms" tab is in use.

 ## Building and Running